krishnakumar4a4/un-repeater/Readme.md

 # Un Repeater (for mac only)

-When you don't want to repeat your tasks again.
+When you don't want to repeat your most mundane tasks again.
 Un Repeater provides simple control from status bar.
-Start or stop session and repeat it from menu bar itself.
+Start or stop session with a click.

 ## How it works
 1. Drop your scripts in scripts folder and make sure they are numbered